LeoJimenezG/Personal_portfolio/README.md

 - The design is based on a **BootStrap template**, which I customized to suit my portfolio.
 - I considered adding user accounts and credentials but decided it was not necessary for the purpose of this project.

+- *Extra: I was planing on using GitHub pages to host my website.
+However, I've realized that it only works for static websites.
+My website is dynamic and I need more things than expected in order for it to work.
+So, I will try to learn more about this topic and try this task later.*
+- *More extra: GitHub Actions documentation links don't work (404 error).*
 ---

 ## 📚 Useful Resources